 The CONSULTANT shall also document the level of accuracy for the acquisition of additional spatial information in accordance with the "Acquisition of Geospatial Information to Complete the Generic Watershed Parameters" (Guidance Document 2b).
 It is anticipated that vertical referencing to LiDAR-derived data points on hard surfaces will be acceptable (Level 2 specification of accuracy in Guidance Document 2b).
 Field survey may later be performed for hydraulic structures, cross-sections, and other topographic information.
 Field survey may be accomplished with a combination of GPS and traditional survey techniques when sufficient information is not attainable from existing data sources (i.e. LiDAR, As-Built drawings, etc.).
 GPS surveying may involve Real-Time Kinematic (RTK) units or Differential GPS (DGPS) depending on the circumstances.
-The appropriate level of accuracy for the information to be gathered will be determined by the COUNTY prior to field data acquisition.
+The appropriate level of accuracy for the information to be gathered will be determined by the CONSULTANT in close consultation with the COUNTY and must be approved by the COUNTY prior to field data acquisition.